defenseunicorns/leapfrogai/README.md

 **OR**

-You can build components individually using teh following `Make` targets:
+You can build components individually using the following `Make` targets:

 ```
 make build-api